-Recent activities and performance measurements from your other Garmin devices appear on your MARQ watch.
+When you sync your device with your smartphone, recent activities and performance measurements from your other Garmin devices appear on your MARQ device.

 About VO2 Max.
 Estimates

 VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance.
 In simple terms, VO2 max. is an indication of athletic performance and should increase as your level of fitness improves.
 The MARQ device requires wrist-based heart rate or a compatible chest heart rate monitor to display your VO2 max. estimate.
 The device has separate VO2 max. estimates for running and cycling.
 You must run either outside with GPS or ride with a compatible power meter at a moderate level of intensity for several minutes to get an accurate VO2 max. estimate.